Skip to main content

 Any function can be made into an HTTP endpoint by annotating it with an endpoint decorator, causing DBOS to use that function to serve that endpoint.

-You can apply an endpoint decorator either to a new function without any other decorators or to an existing function with an @Transaction, @Workflow, or @Communicator decorator.
+You can apply an endpoint decorator either to a new function without any other decorators or to an existing function with an @Transaction, @Workflow, or @Step decorator.

 Here's an example of a new function with an endpoint decorator: